EarthZetaOrg/ai-trading-bot/docs/hyperopt.md

 Stoploss: -0.37996664668703606
 ```

-If you are optimizing stoploss values, Freqtrade creates the 'stoploss' optimization hyperspace for you.
+If you are optimizing stoploss values, earthzetaorg creates the 'stoploss' optimization hyperspace for you.
 By default, the stoploss values in that hyperspace can vary in the range -0.5...-0.02, which is sufficient in most cases.

-If you have the `stoploss_space()` method in your custom hyperopt file, remove it in order to utilize Stoploss hyperoptimization space generated by Freqtrade by default.
+If you have the `stoploss_space()` method in your custom hyperopt file, remove it in order to utilize Stoploss hyperoptimization space generated by earthzetaorg by default.

 Override the `stoploss_space()` method and define the desired range in it if you need stoploss values to vary in other range during hyperoptimization.
-A sample for this method can be found in [user_data/hyperopts/sample_hyperopt_advanced.py](https://github.com/freqtrade/freqtrade/blob/develop/user_data/hyperopts/sample_hyperopt_advanced.py).
+A sample for this method can be found in [user_data/hyperopts/sample_hyperopt_advanced.py](https://github.com/earthzetaorg/earthzetaorg/blob/develop/user_data/hyperopts/sample_hyperopt_advanced.py).

 ### Validate backtesting results